Beetroot almond & cacao cake with avocado frosting

 I am amazed at how beetroot contains so many essential nutrients needed for hormone balance such as manganese, potassium, copper, fibre, magnesium, Vitamin C, Iron and B6!
 It is because of these nutrients, I recommend increasing beetroot closer towards your menstrual cycle.
 However, if you are like me and not a huge fan of beetroot on its own, then why not try out eating i in a cake?
 I promise you won't even taste the beetroot.

 The great thing about this cake is, it provides the nutrient rich ingredients essential for hormone balance and at the same time satisfy our cravings just before our period, simply by feeding the body what it actually needs.

 One of the main components of beetroot is folate (B9), which encourages cell and tissue growth and also helps the absorption of B12.
 Together they both control levels of Homocysteine (An amino acid).
-This is so key for fertility!
-In short, beetroot is an essential food group for those with PMS, preparing for pregnancy and even the menopause.
+This is so key for making protein which we need to help encourage a healthy cycle!
+In short, beetroot is an essential food for those with PMS symptoms like cramping and women who are preparing for pregnancy.

 I have also included a good amount of essential fats into this cake.
 Our brain is made up of 60% fats, so essential fats like almonds and avocados to help with our focus.

 Lastly, I have added a shot of espresso to the cake mix, to help with that feeling of fatigue plus adding in some antioxidant value.
 However, this is not an essential ingredient.

 Time: prep - 20 minutes